terminationshock/bf-compiler/README.md

 ## Usage

 Run `make` to compile the compiler itself.
-You can then compile a Brainfuck source file by invoking `./bf <FILE>`.
-Several command-line options exist, which can be viewed with `./bf --help`.
+You can then compile a Brainfuck source file by invoking `bf <FILE>`.
+Several command-line options exist, which can be viewed with `bf --help`.

 ## Run tests

 With `make check`, a suite of test programs will be compiled and run.
+Most of the tests are taken from [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck), while [one test](test/pi.bf) has been created by [Felix Nawothnig](mailto:felix.nawothnig@t-online.de).